steveleetn91/vn-native-3/README.md

 Just beta version, but us can use for Web, Windows, MacOS platform.
 But Android, iOS need a little time.

-Vn Native Framework will using lazy load for all page, so it's ready for big project.
+Vn Native Framework using lazy load for all page, so it's ready for big project.
     `Note : We need NodeJS version >= 16.x.x`

 # How to install ?